DestinE-Climate-DT/Climate-DT-catalog/README.md

 # Climate-DT-catalog

-AQUA catalog for Climate DT
+This is the AQUA catalog for Climate DT.
+Includes catalogs for levante, lumi and leonardo.